It is inflammation of the stomach or intestines (the gastrointestinal tract).

 Gastroenteritis can cause diarrhea, make a person feel sick, vomit, and have pain in the abdomen.

 When gastroenteritis is viral, this illness is sometimes called the intestinal flu.

 Extremely widespread, especially in children, gastroenteritis is also highly contagious.

-Bacterial gastroenteritis is also called “food poisoning”; it is the result of improper food preparation or preservation.
+Bacterial gastroenteritis is also called “food poisoning”; it results from improper food preparation or preservation.

 Causes of gastroenteritis

-The main causes of gastroenteritis are infections caused by a virus, bacteria, or parasite.
+The leading causes of gastroenteritis are infections caused by a virus, bacteria, or parasite.

 Less often, you can get gastroenteritis as a side effect of some medications or from ingesting toxins.

 Viruses are the most common cause of gastroenteritis, particularly in children.
 These include: